brandonchinn178/talks/haskell-love-2020/Presentation.md

 | `Just 1`, `Nothing` | `Maybe Int` | `*` |
 | N/A | `Maybe` | `* -> *` |

-^ You're probably familiar with values and types.
-The `Bool` type has two possible values: `True` and `False`, and the `Maybe Int` type is either the `Nothing` value, or a `Just` value containing an `Int`.
-These two types are different, but they have the same *kind*, which is the type-of-types.

-^ `Maybe`, for example, is a type constructor, and it has the kind `* -> *`.
-You can't actually create values with the type `Maybe`, because it needs to be applied to another type like `Maybe Int`.
-Only types with kind `*` can have values.

 [^2]: `*` is actually deprecated in favor of `Type` from `Data.Kind`, but I like how `*` looks better, so that's why I'm using it.

+^
+• Different types, same kind
+• Only types with kind `*` can have values

 ---